 Faculty who are interested in reviewing lists of library withdrawal candidates should download the spreadsheet for a specific call number range (click here to see an explanation of Library of Congress call number classifications).
 Titles of concern can be emailed to Tom Reich firstname.lastname@example.org or your department's library liaison.

-Withdrawn titles may be offered to other libraries and non-profit groups, or offered for sale as part of the continuous Library Book Sale on the main floor of the LRC/Library.
+Withdrawn titles may be offered to other libraries and non-profit groups, or offered for sale as part of the continuous Library Book Sale on the main floor of the ALB/Library.

-In an effort to have a global impact on literacy, the Library has partnered with Better World Books (BWB) http://www.betterworldbooks.com/ and the Wisconsin/Nicaragua Partners of the Americas, Inc. http://www.wisnic.org/.
+In an effort to have a global impact on literacy, the Library has partnered with Thriftbooks www.thriftbooks.com/library/ and the Wisconsin/Nicaragua Partners of the Americas, Inc. http://www.wisnic.org/.

 We believe that education and access to books are basic human rights.
 Working together, with our literacy partners, we will cycle many of our withdrawn titles to help fund high-impact literacy projects around the world.
 By finding old books new homes, we have created a sustainable solution for diverting books from landfills.
-BWB Donations and Discards program helps us manage our withdrawn books and unneeded gift books by either selling them on over 52 online marketplaces or donating items to global literacy programs.
-Any proceeds are shared with our nonprofit literacy program - the Wisconsin/Nicaragua Partners of the Americas.
+Thriftbooks Donations and Discards program helps us manage our withdrawn books and unneeded gift books by either selling them via online marketplaces or donating items to global literacy programs.
+Any proceeds help support our Leisure Reading Collection or are shared with our nonprofit literacy program - the Wisconsin/Nicaragua Partners of the Americas.

-The Library Book Sale (run in cooperation with campus Surplus Sales) may include unessential gift books that are donated to the library and selected older titles that have been weeded from library collections.
+The Library Book Sale (run in cooperation with campus Surplus Sales) may include unessential gift books that are donated to the library.
 Proceeds from the book sale are used to support the purchase of current paperbacks and audio-books for the Leisure Reading collection, to encourage reading for the fun of it!
+Library Acquisitions welcomes requests and recommendations for purchases of Leisure Reading materials.
+Student Purchase Request Form

 Potential Discard Lists will be posted during the regular 9-month academic calendar (and occasionally during summer months).
 List(s) includes books that have been selected by librarians for withdrawal.
 The majority of the books are pre-2000, and have had no use since 2000.
 Items proposed for withdrawal will remain shelved in the Library during a designated period for review.
 Faculty are encouraged to review the lists and contact us if there are items they want the Library to keep.
 Lists will be available for review for a minimum of 3 months.
-The spreadsheet is in Excel format.
+The spreadsheets are in PDF and Excel.
+Recommendations to keep specific titles can be emailed to Collection Development Coordinator Tom Reich, email@example.com or call 715-346-4200; or contact the listed Librarian/liaisons.
+Thank you for your input!

 Lists below are in order by date posted